Angela Robinson (filmmaker): Other works

 In addition to her film and TV work, Robinson also wrote the first four issues of the Web ongoing series at DC Comics.

 In March 2012, it was announced that Robinson would write a supernatural teen thriller with Dawn Olmstead (of Prison Break) and Marti Noxon (of Mad Men) attached as producers.

-More recently in 2021, Robinson signed an overall deal with Warner Bros. to create scripted television programs for Warner Bros platforms including HBOMax, basic and premium cable channels and broadcast networks.
+More recently, in 2021, Robinson signed an overall deal with Warner Bros.
+Television to create scripted television programs for Warner Bros. platforms including Max, basic and premium cable channels and broadcast networks.

-At Warner Bros., Robinson is currently working as writer and executive producer with HBOMax to develop a series based on Madame X, a DC Comics characters also known as Madame Xanadu.
+At Warner Bros., Robinson is currently working as writer and executive producer with HBO Max to develop a series based on Madame X, a DC Comics character also known as Madame Xanadu.
 Madame X is a clairvoyant who uses tarot cards to tell the future and is immortal due to her deal with Death.
 The series will be produced by Bad Robot in association with Warner Bros.
 Television.

 Personal life

 Robinson is openly lesbian.
 Her partner is television writer and director Alexandra "Alex" Martinez Kondracke, the daughter of Morton Kondracke, who she met while they were both studying at New York University.
-Alexandria Martinez Kondracke is an activist and filmmaker.
+Kondracke is an activist and filmmaker.
 In 2009, Kondracke gave birth to their first child, Diego.
 They live in Los Feliz, California.